vercel/next.js/docs/advanced-features/custom-server.md

 const app = next({ dev })
 const handle = app.getRequestHandler()

+// In development mode routes and HMR needs to be set up.
+While this function
+// returns a promise, it is fine not to await it, since a delay in the preparation
+// is handled gracefully
+app.prepare().catch((err) => {
+  // if the prepare call fails, there is no way to recover console.error('Error during preparation of dev server', err) process.exit(1)
+})

 createServer((req, res) => {
   // Be sure to pass `true` as the second argument to `url.parse`.
   // This tells it to parse the query portion of the URL.